Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Results

 Figure~\ref{vist-ratio} presents the ratio of $\nu_{tot,NN}$ to $\nu_{tot,k-\omega}$.
-The peak value is $2.3$ and it is smaller than one in a few points new the lower wall.
-Integrated over the entire domain, the ratio is $1.6$.
+The peak value is $2.3$ and it is smaller than one in a few points near the lower wall.
+Integrated over the entire domain, the ratio is $1.26$.